seelam/vg-ibmcloud/README.md

 # vg-ibmcloud
-This repo provides a Vagrantfile to create an environment that can be used to work with IBM Cloud.
+This repo provides a Vagrant file to create an environment that can be used to work with IBM Cloud.